 Rassie Erasmus Shares What He Told Springboks at Halftime After Being a Man Down vs France

-Springboks head coach Rassie Erasmus has opened up on what he told his team at the halftime break during their 32-17 victory over France at Stade France on Saturday, November 8, 2025.
+Springboks head coach Rassie Erasmus has opened up on what he told his team at the halftime break during their 32–17 victory over France at Stade de France on Saturday, November 8, 2025.

-De Jager's controversial red card late in the first half, forced Erasmus to make unexpected tactical adjustments to the lineup, with some of the veterans having to make way after the break.
+De Jager's controversial red card late in the first half forced Erasmus to make unexpected tactical adjustments to the lineup, with some of the veterans having to make way after the break.

 Erasmus opens up on halftime talk

-When asked what he said to the team at halftime after losing De Jager for the remainder of the match, Erasmus explained that he took very little credit for the halftime talk, as most of the planning and guidance came from the various coaches across different departments.
+When asked what he said to the team at halftime after losing De Jager for the remainder of the match, Erasmus explained that he took very little credit for the halftime talk, as most of the planning and guidance came from various coaches across different departments.
 He emphasised that while some had suggested the players were getting older, their experience made them wiser.

 Erasmus added that the team’s strong desire to win, combined with their prior experience playing in France in 2022 and 2023, as well as the careful planning by both the players and assistant coaches, was key to navigating the challenge.